asadsabir/World-Bank-Gini-Index/Gini Index Report/Gini Index Report.md

 Above, you can see the VIFs for each feature before and after removal.
 After dropping those features, I repeated the ETL to gather more data.
 With the same radius, I was able to get from 384 rows in 60 countries to 429 rows with 67 countries.

-Preprocessing and Model Selec on
+## Preprocessing and Model Selection

 The pipeline begins by standard scaling all the features.
 It then uses PCA on the poverty features to reduce it to two columns while letting the remaining columns ‘pass through’.